Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Conclusions and Future Work

-\item \textit{\textbf{Using multimodal information to assist with the Android GUI testing process.}} UI pages can be considered a series of images (screenshots), and thus can be used to represent the contextual information of the currently-running UI page.
-They can then be used with certain multimodal LLMs~\cite{abs-2303-18223} that are designed to work with both text and images.
-This paper has only explored the GLM-4V potential with natural language prompts (Appendix~\ref{ASEC:Information About The Selected LLMs}), with the results showing it to perform the worst among the LLMs examined.
-It will be interesting in our future work to combine screenshots with natural language prompts to have multimodal LLMs generate text inputs.
+\item \textit{\textbf{Using multimodal information to assist with the Android GUI testing process.}} Although this study included screenshot-vision prompting, future work should investigate when visual signals are genuinely needed, such as for custom views, WebViews, image-only labels, and dynamically rendered interfaces.
+UI pages can be considered a series of images (screenshots), and thus can be used to represent the contextual information of the currently-displayed UI page.
+They can then be used with certain multimodal LLMs~\cite{abs-2303-18223} designed to handle both text and images.

-\item \textit{\textbf{Exploring more automated support for LLMs.}} As indicated by the testers, automated support is urgently needed to enable more practical application of LLMs in the testing process.
-In this study, based on three automated-testing frameworks~\cite{UIAutomator,Robotium,Espresso}, we assembled and developed a library of tools for automated GUI testing.
-However, testers still need to develop the test scripts themselves.
-Alleviating this need would be very beneficial to testers: For example, we could use LLMs to generate test-script code based on Espresso's automated testing framework~\cite{Espresso}.
-This code could then be directly applied to run in the testing environment.

-\item \textit{\textbf{Evaluating more LLMs and text-input components.}} In this study, we explored nine LLMs ability to generate text inputs for Android GUIs, in the future, we plan to identify and examine other available LLMs.
-This study focused on text inputs for EditText and AutoCompleteTextView components, which are the most common text-input components in Android GUIs.
-However, there are other UI components that can also accept and process text inputs (such as Spinners, ListViews, and TextViews): We will explore how to generate text inputs for these components in the future.
+\item \textit{\textbf{Evaluating more LLMs and UI components.}} In this study, we explored nine LLMs' ability to generate text inputs for Android GUIs: In the future, we plan to identify and examine other available LLMs.
+This study focused on text input for EditText, AutoCompleteTextView, and MultiAutoCompleteTextView, which are the most common text-input components in Android GUIs.
+However, there are other UI components (such as Spinners and ListViews) that also process text by offering users choices among candidate selections: We will explore using LLMs to select the most appropriate (or test-impactful) candidates for such components.